Workplace adaptability skills: 6 to build at work today

 6 essential adaptability skills for the workplace

-Adaptability has become an essential skill for professionals to possess in the workplace.
-The Center for Creative Leadership, a well-known leadership development organization, has identified several types of adaptability skills that contribute to an individual's ability to navigate new challenges and embrace change.
-In this article, we will explore six essential adaptability skills that are crucial for success in one's career.
+Adaptability has become an essential skill for professionals in the workplace.
+The Center for Creative Leadership has identified several types of adaptability skills that help individuals navigate new challenges and embrace change.

 1. Cognitive adaptability

-Cognitive adaptability refers to the ability to adjust one's thinking and mental strategies in response to new situations.
-This skill set involves critical thinking, problem-solving, and the capacity to learn and apply new information quickly.
-Adaptable employees with strong cognitive adaptability can easily grasp new technologies, workflows, and project requirements, making them valuable assets in any team.
+Cognitive adaptability refers to the ability to adjust your thinking and mental strategies in response to new situations.
+This skill set includes:

 2. Emotional adaptability

-Emotional adaptability is the ability to manage one's emotions and maintain a positive attitude in the face of change and uncertainty.
-This skill is closely linked to emotional intelligence and mental well-being.
-Professionals with high emotional adaptability are better equipped to handle stress, maintain their composure during challenges, and support their co-workers and team members.
+Emotional adaptability is the ability to manage your emotions and maintain a positive attitude in the face of change and uncertainty.
+Professionals with high emotional adaptability are better equipped to:

 Read: Why it’s time to prioritize your emotional intelligence